What Is Book Post?

 Book Post is a bite-sized, newsletter-based book review, sending reviews by distinguished and engaging writers direct to readers’ in-boxes.

-With Book Post I (your editor) aspire to step into the void left behind by the books coverage you once came across in the daily paper—a short look into a new book, opening a window onto the world of arts and ideas, that fits into the rhythm of your day.
+With Book Post I (your editor) aspire to step into the void left behind by the books coverage readers once came across in the daily paper—a short look into a new book, opening a window onto the world of arts and ideas, that fits into the rhythm of the day.
 We know readers are overwhelmed; we try to serve up a moment of calm and insight in a cacophonous world.

-• Every Sunday afternoon I send to the broader list of our free followers a reflection on reading by one of our writers, or some thoughts about the book industry and the fate of writing in contemporary life from me.
+• Every Sunday afternoon we send to the broader list of our free followers a reflection on reading by one of our writers, or some thoughts about the book industry and the fate of writing in contemporary life from me.

 Book Post is housed in Substack but it is not “a Substack,” in that I am not giving you my own ideas but assembling for you a little corsage of ideas by writers I think will delight, inform, and move you.